-So you just got a new (or new to you) bike.
-Whether this is your first time on a bike or you are getting back after a long hiatus, let me say . . .
+Whether this is your first time on a bike or you are getting back after a long hiatus, let us say . . .
 Welcome!

-After 24 years riding with, and 22 years married to, the Bike Guy, I can’t claim to be a new rider.
-But I remember well how intimidating it was when I started, including every time I ventured into a new cycling discipline (note: road riding is not the same as mountain biking).
+While we can’t claim to be new riders, we do remember well how intimidating it was when we started, including every time we ventured into a new cycling discipline (note: road riding is not the same as mountain biking).

-With that in mind, I wanted to share some advice and resources to help take the edge off...
+With that in mind, we wanted to share some advice and resources to help take the edge off…

 Massachusetts state law mandates anyone under the age of 16 must wear a helmet, but we suggest everyone join the fun.
 I know, I know, we didn’t wear helmets when we were kids, and we turned out fine, right?
 But we also didn’t wear seatbelts, and most of us have accepted that’s a good idea, and so are helmets.

 While “a” helmet is better than no helmet, you want to replace your helmet every few years as the plastic can become brittle and the foam can degrade.
 Helmets released most recently also incorporate new technology that claims to help prevent concussions.

 - When was the last time you replaced your bike helmet – New York Times